-The consolidated financial statements reflect the assets, liabilities, revenues and expenses of the reporting entity.
-The reporting entity is comprised of all organizations accountable for the administration of their financial affairs and resources to the Authority and which are controlled by the Authority.
+The consolidated financial statements reflect the assets, liabilities, revenues and expenses of the School.
+The School is comprised of all organizations and/or programs accountable for the administration of their financial affairs and resources to the School and which are controlled by the School.

-School generated funds that exist at the school level and which are controlled by the Authority, are reflected in the consolidated financial statements.
+School generated funds that exist at the school level and which are controlled by the School, are reflected in the consolidated financial statements.

-c) Cash and cash equivalents
+Cash and cash equivalents